Health screenings for men ages 18 to 39

 • Diet and exercise

-• Safety, such as use of seat belts and smoke detectors
+• Safety, such as use of seat belts, smoke detectors, and intimate partner violence

 • Your medicines and risk for interactions